Rolias/KMeter-macOS/README.md

 Click in the **Fx** box in the master track area of Reaper.
 In the resulting dialog make sure _All Plugins_ is selected at the top.
 In the filter area at the bottom type k-meter.
 You should now see
 VST: K-Meter (Stereo) (Martin Zuther)
 Double Click that to add it to the Master Track FX panel.
 Double click it again in that panel to put it in a floating window.
 Position that floating window just to the left of your main Reaper window.
 Now save a new project template because you're going to want this meter to open every time you start a new project.
 Trust me.

+## For the Terminally Curious
+The standalone version doesn't look like a normal Macintosh application.
+The entire project (VST and Standlone) relies on the [JUCE framework](https://www.juce.com/).
+The program also uses the [Fastest Fourier Transform in the West (fftw)](http://www.fftw.org/) library.